“I beg for your understanding and mercy! Please, grant me another life-giving flame!”

 I mean, are we to understand that Laura is currently stumbling around on the lawn when there isn’t an eternally piping-hot ashtray nearby?
 What kind of sense would that make?

-Actually, it would be kind of funny if it turned out that she wasn’t a supernatural creature at all; she’s just high-strung.
+Actually, it would be kind of funny if it turned out that she wasn’t a supernatural creature at all; she’s just temperamental.
 I bet that happens all the time.

 But last week, Laura assured us that this was all powered by the Great Sun God Ra.
 “Great Sun God Ra,” she said, “grant your daughter with the gift of life!”
 She’s his daughter, apparently.
 “Fill her veins with fire,” she said.
 “Without you, I cannot live!”